stratapp/stratapp-website/_blog/radical-transparency-suits-all-generations-not-only-millennials.md

 Their thinking brings a fresh new perspective to the relationship between employer and employee:

-_“If you want me to be committed to my role and this company, show me the same.
+_If you want me to be committed to my role and this company, show me the same.
 Let us see what you are doing as the owner/CEO/executive/leader/boss to take this company forward.
 Show me you are truly committed to our success and that you genuinely represent the company’s values.
-Do that, and I’ll show you the same as your employee.”_
+Do that, and I’ll show you the same as your employee._

 ### The CEO Dilemma